Understanding podcast pages

 Depending on the podcast, you may also see additional information here like the show's political leaning or whether it's a corporate/branded show.

-Note that you can always click on the podcast's title to open a standalone page that you can link to.
+You can always click on the podcast's title to open a standalone page that you can link to.
 Clicking on the name of the publisher (the blue link under the title) will search for other shows by the same publisher.

 Getting contact information

-Tap on the Contacts button:
+Click on the Contacts button:

-Adding the podcast to a list
+Adding the podcast to a campaign

 Add a private note

-Click on the Notes button in the top-right corner and follow the instructions.
 Notes appear privately for you and your team members.

 Look for relevant episodes